 Clean water for all Americans was a topic of debate on the campaign trail, as the water crisis in Flint, Michigan, brought the issue to a national stage.
 The Biden administration outlines the specific problems facing each region of the United States on its official website and vows to make it a priority.
 The administration stresses a focus on not only ensuring clean water but also on addressing the issue of water scarcity so it is not a problem that Americans have to face.

-The focus on clean energy within the new administration comes with drastic change and lofty goals.
+The focus on clean energy within the new administration comes with drastic changes and lofty goals.
 Many of the new policies come as a stark contrast to the Trump administration, as President Biden wants to support innovation within the clean energy sector and push it as a job creator, as well as implementing strict fuel efficiency standards.
 President Biden’s environmental plan states they will “use tax policy and other mechanisms to incentivize rapid deployment of innovations.”
 (National Geographic) President Biden recognizes the Green New Deal as “a crucial framework for meeting the climate challenges we face” and will use that as a plan of action on many environmental issues.
-(Joe Biden) The specific goals enumerated by the Biden environmental plan include ensuring the United States reaches a “100% clean energy economy and reaches net-zero emissions no later than 2050.”
-(Joe Biden)
+(President Biden) The specific goals enumerated by the Biden environmental plan include ensuring the United States reaches a “100% clean energy economy and reaches net-zero emissions no later than 2050.”
+(President Biden)

 Critics of Biden’s environmental policy site the spending and the loss of jobs in many sectors as negatives to the plan.
 The administration’s cancellation of the Keystone Pipeline has come under fire as it has caused the loss of thousands of jobs.
 President Biden’s plan for clean energy will cost many blue-collar energy jobs, undoubtedly leading to hardship for many American citizens.